 Searching an equilibrium state with an ocean model requires very long time integration (a few thousand years for a global model).
-Due to the size of the time step required for numerical stability consideration (less than a few hours), this is usually requires a large elapse time.
-In order overcome this problem, Bryan [1984] introduces a technique that allows to accelerate the spin up to the equilibrium.
-It consists in using a larger time step in the thermodynamic evolution equations than in the dynamic evolution equations.
+Due to the size of the time step required for numerical stability (less than a few hours), this usually requires a large elapsed time.
+In order to overcome this problem, Bryan [1984] introduces a technique that is intended to accelerate the spin up to equilibrium.
+It uses a larger time step in the thermodynamic evolution equations than in the dynamic evolution equations.
 It does not affect the equilibrium solution but modifies the trajectory to reach it.

-The acceleration of convergence is used when $nn_acc=1$.
+The acceleration of convergence option is used when nn_acc =1.
 In that case, $\Delta t = rdt$ is the time step of dynamics while $\Delta t = rdttra$ is the tracer time-step.
-Both are settled from rdt and rdttra namelist parameters.
-The set of prognostic equations to solve becomes :
+Their values are set from the rdt and rdttra namelist parameters.
+The set of prognostic equations to solve becomes: